TLDR

 Dedicated HOA communication platforms solve the messaging problem.
 The question is whether messaging alone justifies another software subscription, or whether boards should choose a platform that integrates communication with financial management and compliance.

-BoardStack includes homeowner communication alongside fund accounting and reserve tracking, starting at $20/month.
+BoardStack is the top recommendation when communication cannot be separated from the board’s financial record.
+It includes homeowner communication alongside fund accounting and reserve tracking, starting at $14.50/month billed annually with LAUNCH50.

 | Platform | Free Tier | Fund Accounting | Reserve Tracking | Starting Price |